KotaUeshima/globify/README.md

 # Globify

 An application to showcase songs that people are listening to from across the world, utilizing Google Maps API and Spotify API, featuring a Next.js frontend built with React, Typescript, and a Ruby on Rails backend.
+It is a revamp of a prior project I made last year see the [repo link](https://github.com/KotaUeshima/globify-frontend) for that.

 ## Demo